Why should you localize content into Vietnamese?

 2. A huge pool of Vietnamese manpower

-About 70% of the Vietnam population is in working-age (from 15 to 64 years old).
+About 70% of the Vietnamese population is in working-age (from 15 to 64 years old).
 The figure speaks for itself, the Vietnamese market can create a huge workforce for the economy.
 What’s more, with cheap salaries and increasingly high-skilled human resources, the Vietnamese market has become a potential stop for more and more foreign garment brands.
-Samsung, Toyota, or Nike to name a few have taken the advantages of Vietnam’s manpower to achieve cost-effective developments.
+Samsung, Toyota, or Nike to name a few have taken advantages of Vietnam’s manpower to achieve cost-effective developments.

 3. Language barrier

 According to the EF English Proficiency Index (EF EPI), Vietnam ranked at number 41 out of 88 countries taking part in the survey.
 With 53.12 scores, Vietnam is classified into the Moderate English Proficiency group.
 So even if your documents are in English – the most common foreign language used in Vietnam, you are still missing out on a great number of potential customers in Vietnam.
 Recently, Vietnamese people are paying more attention to learning English as well as other foreign languages.
 But to make sure your business documents or marketing campaigns work best, translating your business documents into Vietnamese is highly recommended.